...this is another proposition from the Concept Sailing genre.

 Brief overview about our program for the Amazon trip*:

-• 03th of April: arriving to Manaus; transfer & accommodation in hotel;
+• 20. of October: arriving to Manaus; transfer from the indicated flight & accommodation in hotel;

 * As not all factors are currently predictable, the travel program may change.